This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 Read-only, non-destructive

-The agents observe and diagnose, they never mutate your code, data, or infrastructure.
-Per-org isolation, restricted egress, read-only log access, encrypted secrets.
+The agents observe and diagnose, never mutating your code, data, or infra.
+Per-org isolation, restricted egress, encrypted secrets.

 Built in